Supervised Metric Learning to Rank for Retrieval via Contextual Similarity Optimization: Minor Experimental Details

-\textbf{Note on Stop Gradient } Note that we detach the normalization factors in Eq. \ref{eq:loss2}.
+Note that we detach the normalization factors in Eq. \ref{eq:appendix_loss2}.
 This is necessary because optimizing the size of the neighborhood is undesirable.
-On the contrary, we do not detach the normalization factor in Eq. \ref{eq:loss5}.
+On the contrary, we do not detach the normalization factor in Eq. \ref{eq:appendix_loss5}.
 This is intentional even if somewhat un-intuitive.
-We show in Figure \ref{fig:cub_car_ablations_detach} that detaching $|\R_{k/2 + \epsilon}(i)|$ in Eq. \ref{eq:loss5} increases R@1 on SOP when $\lambda$ is high, but decreases R@1 in all other scenarios.
+We show in Figure \ref{fig:cub_car_ablations_detach} that detaching $|\R_{k/2 + \epsilon}(i)|$ in Eq. \ref{eq:appendix_loss5} increases R@1 on SOP when $\lambda$ is high, but decreases R@1 in all other scenarios.

-\textbf{In-Shop Results } We offer R@$k$ results for standard $k$ values on the In-Shop dataset in Table \ref{tab:inshop-results}.
-In-Shop (\cite{liu2016deepfashion}) is a popular image retrieval benchmark.
-We use the standard train-test split: we use 25,882 images from 3,997 classes for training; for testing, we use a query set with 14,218 images and a gallery set (aka. reference set) with 12,612 images, both from 3,985 classes.
-We use the same augmentation and batch size as SOP.
-An epoch is defined as 600 batches.

-\textbf{Average Precision Results } In the main paper, we focused on the R@$k$ metric, as is standard in the image retrieval literature.
-We offer Average Precision (AP) results in Table \ref{tab:AP-results}.
-We present results for two flavors of AP (\cite{mcfee2010metric}) : mAP and mAP@R. mAP is the precision at $k$, averaged across correctly retrieved samples, averaged across the query set. mAP@R (\cite{musgrave2020metric}) only averages across retrievals up to the number of positive pairs in the gallery set.
-Hence, mAP@R is always smaller than mAP.
-The two versions of AP are equivalent bases for comparison.
-In the following equations, $\X^+_i$ denotes the set of samples in the gallery set with the same label as query $i$ and $\X^-_i$ denotes the set of samples in the gallery set with a different label than query $i$. $\text{Prec@$k$}$ denotes the precision at $k$, which is the percentage of samples ranked less than or equal to $k$ with the same label as the query.

-\textbf{Experimental Results on Similarity Regularizer } In the main paper, we presented the similarity regularizer $\L_{\text{reg}}$ as complementary to the contextual similarity loss $\L_{\text{context}}$.
-However, there is no theoretical reason for limiting the regularizer to our contextual similarity framework.
-We show in Table \ref{tab:regsim-results} that the similarity regularizer offers an improvement in retrieval performance when combined with some baselines.
-In particular, the regularizer consistently improves R@1 performance of Triplet, Multi-Similarity, Smooth-AP, and ROADMAP losses across Cars, SOP and iNaturalist benchmarks.
-This is a promising result.

-\tabcolsep{2 pt}
+\tabcolsep{4 pt}

 \tabcolsep{6 pt}